|

 and behavioral difficulties they suffer from may be related to prenatal

+alcohol exposure.
 As with the former UW clinic, the testing battery I use was developed

 based on the many years of research on FASD conducted at the University